On the Mouth

 On the Mouth is the third studio album by American indie rock band Superchunk.
 The album was recorded September 14–20, 1992, at West Beach Studios, engineered by Donnell Cameron, and produced by John Reis and Superchunk.
 It was released by Matador Records in 1993.

 On the Mouth marked the debut of drummer Jon Wurster, who replaced Chuck "Chunk" Garrison.

 The band also has a song called "On the Mouth," but it is not on this album.
-It first appeared as b-side for the single version of "Mower."
+It first appeared as b-side for the single version of "Mower".

+According to frontman Mac McCaughan, On the Mouth saw Superchunk pulling from different influences without straying too far from their original sound: "In our minds we were incorporating and absorbing things from bands we were touring with like Rocket from the Crypt, Drive Like Jehu, and Polvo but, when you listen to it, it just sounds like a Superchunk record."

+Legacy

-American alternative rock band Jimmy Eat World covered "Precision Auto" for its 2010 album Invented.
-Fucked Up and Tom Scharpling, of Scharpling and Wurster fame, covered "Precision Auto" at the Matador at 21 festival in Las Vegas.
-Post-punk band Les Savy Fav covered "Precision Auto" on "Score!
-20 Years of Merge Records: The Covers!"
+American alternative rock band Jimmy Eat World covered "Precision Auto" on their 2010 album Invented.
+Fucked Up and Tom Scharpling, of Scharpling and Wurster fame, covered the song at the Matador at 21 festival in Las Vegas.
+Post-punk band Les Savy Fav covered it on Score!
+20 Years of Merge Records: The Covers!.